yashisrani/FoodieXpress-Responsive/README.md

 # FoodieXpress-Responsive
 FoodieXpress is food delivery site. this website is created with HTML , CSS.
-This website is responsive for mobile, desktop &amp; tablet.
+This website is responsive for mobile, desktop & tablet.